CERT-Polska/karton/docs/advanced_concepts.rst

 Task tree (analysis) and task life cycle
 ----------------------------------------

 Every analysis starts from `initial task` spawned by :class:`karton.Producer`. `Initial task` is consumed by consumers, which then produce next tasks for further processing.
-These various tasks originating from initial task can be grouped together into **task tree**, representing the analysis.
+These various tasks originating from initial task can be grouped together into a **task tree**, representing the analysis.

 .. image:: forking-task.svg